RamanChahal98/PDF-to-Audiobook-Converter/README.md

 # PDF-to-Audiobook-Converter
-This Project converts any PDF to an Audiobook, using Python-text-to-speech version 3 (pyttsx3) and Python PDF 2 (PyPDF2)
+This Project converts any PDF to an Audiobook.

+Packages used:
+Python-text-to-speech version 3 (pyttsx3)
+Python PDF 2 (PyPDF2)

+Install using pip:
+--> pip install pyttsx3
+--> pip install PyPDF2